enqueuezero/site/projects/numpy/data.md

 The data buffer, as you might guess, is just a contiguous block of memory having fixed number of data items.
 All the data items are of the same type.
 The metadata describes how to interpret the data buffer, such as the size of bytes and the dtype for each data item, the number of dimensions, the size of each dimension, the distance between data items for each dimension (a.k.a, stride), the byte order, etc.

-In the below diagram, a NumPy array object contains a `buf` and some metadata, the former of which is a pointer to the actual data buffer, a contiguous block of memory.
+As described in the below diagram, a NumPy array object contains a `buf` and some metadata, the former of which is a pointer to the actual data buffer, a contiguous block of memory.

 ![NumPy Aray Basic](/static/images/NumPy-Array-Basic.svg)